ibressler/qsldcalc/README.md

 ### Copyright

-This library is released under the GNU Lesser General Public License (LGPL).
+This program is released under the GNU General Public License (GPL).
-For further information see LICENSE
+For further information see LICENSE.txt

 It was written by Ingo Bressler (qsldcalc at ingobressler.net) at the Stranski-Laboratory for Physical and Theoretical Chemistry of the